playfulprogramming/playfulprogramming/content/blog/what-happened-to-uuid-v2/index.md

 While the DCE specification is happy to go in-depth about [the fine-grained details of UUIDv2](https://pubs.opengroup.org/onlinepubs/9696989899/chap5.htm#tagcjh_08_02_01_01), let's take a more zoomed-out look at it:

-UUIDv2 is almost to [UUIDv1](/posts/what-are-uuids#UUIDv1).
+UUIDv2 is almost identical to [UUIDv1](/posts/what-are-uuids#UUIDv1).
 It contains most of the same components:

 - A timestamp
 - A version